 Global pandemics and the transition to WFH operations made businesses more vulnerable to cyber threats, especially ransomware.
-In 2021, criminals initiate an attack on a business, consumer, or device every 11 seconds.
+Global attacks increased by 28%in the third quarter of 2022 compared to the same period in 2021.
 Moreover, 73% of them are successful.
 Cloud office suites are one of the most popular targets.
 And, despite the common belief, Microsoft’s native security features lack sufficient Office 365 ransomware protection.

 Meanwhile, the outcomes of the attack can be devastating.
 Businesses will have to pay ransom and non-compliance penalties.
 They might also face legal suits from clients.
 And most importantly, the company will have to deal with the downtime averaging 16.2 days.

 Protect your Microsoft Office 365 against ransomware!

 Run our 100% safe simulator and find out!Start Now

 In this article, you’ll learn how to recover from the attack and build an efficient anti-ransomware defense for Office 365 environment.